Groovee60/ExoPlayerServiceExample/README.md

 ExoPlayer supports many (most?) video formats in addition to streaming music.
 See their publicly available Github repositories for the library modules and much more elaborate sample implementations.
 But of the many that I have cloned, built, and examined, none demonstrate a proper and simple persistent service integration.

-Please provide any feedback or pull requests toward the goal of improving and/or updatying this simple example.
+Please provide any feedback or pull requests toward the goal of improving and/or updating this simple example.
 And please pay it forward where appropriate by posting your own repositories of higher level functionality built upon this simple architecture.